3.30.005 Organization.

 - 6. Reviewing development-related applications, issuing permits, and conducting associated inspections to protect elements of the public sewer and drainage system not located in the public right-of-way;

-- 7. Reviewing development-related applications for Street Trees, as that term is defined in Title11, and conducting associated inspections;
+- 7. Reviewing development-related applications for street trees, as that term is defined in Code Title 11, and conducting associated inspections;

 - 8. Reviewing and providing conditions of approval for land use reviews; and